gramineproject/gramine/Documentation/attestation.rst

     /* ...send `quote` to the remote user for verification... */

 The remote user should receive this attestation quote and verify it.
-In case of Intel SGX, this verification flow depends on whether the SGX remote attestation is EPID based or DCAP/ECDSA based:

-- :term:`EPID` based quote verification is done with the help of the Intel Attestation Service (:term:`IAS`).
-In particular, the remote user should forward the received SGX quote to the well-known IAS endpoint via a secure internet connection and get the IAS attestation report (not to be confused with SGX report!) back.
-The user then should examine the contents of the IAS attestation report and decide whether to trust the remote SGX enclave or not.

-- :term:`DCAP` based quote verification is done with the help of the Intel DCAP libraries.
-These libraries encapsulate the complicated DCAP flows (extracting Intel SGX certificates from the
-  :term:`Intel Provisioning Certification Service`, caching these certificates in the Provisioning Certificate Caching Service, etc.).
+:term:`DCAP` based quote verification is done with the help of the Intel DCAP libraries.
+These libraries encapsulate the complicated DCAP flows (extracting Intel SGX certificates from the :term:`Intel Provisioning Certification Service`, caching these certificates in the Provisioning Certificate Caching Service, etc.).

 Gramine does *not* provide any pseudo-files under ``/dev/attestation`` for verification of the attestation quote.
-Instead, the remote user is encouraged to use the :program:`quote_dump`, :program:`ias_request` and :program:`verify_ias_report` tools shipped together with Gramine (for EPID based quote verification) or to use the Intel DCAP libraries and tools (for DCAP based quote verification).
+Instead, the remote user is encouraged to use the :program:`quote_dump`, or to use the Intel DCAP libraries and tools.

 The ``/dev/attestation`` pseudo-filesystem also exposes pseudo-files to set the encryption keys (see also :doc:`manifest-syntax`):